gnosisguild/zodiac-module-exit/docs/setup_guide.md

 This should return the address of the deployed token.
 For this guide we assume this to be `0x0000000000000000000000000000000000000100`

+Note 2: If you want to test the exit function (the how-to is described below) - You will need to give allowance of your designated tokens to the safe, you can do this calling the `approve` function of the token from etherscan (The token will be verified on deployment)

 ## Setting up the module

 The first step is to deploy the module.
 Every Safe will have their own module.
 The module is linked to a Safe (called executor in the contract).
 The Safe cannot be changed after deployment.

 ### Deploying the module

 Hardhat tasks can be used to deploy a Safe Exit instance.
-There are two different tasks to deploy the module, the first one is through a normal deployment and passing arguments to the constructor (with the task `setup`), or, deploy the Module through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (with the task `factorySetup`) - In rinkeby the address of the Proxy Factory is: `0xd067410a85ffC8C55f7245DE4BfE16C95329D232` and the Master Copy of the Safe Exit: `0xFf7307B200406d6DCbF1D02E3137834b2998D643`.
+There are two different tasks to deploy the module, the first one is through a normal deployment and passing arguments to the constructor (with the task `setup`), or, deploy the Module through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (with the task `factorySetup`) - In rinkeby the address of the Proxy Factory is: `0xd067410a85ffC8C55f7245DE4BfE16C95329D232` and the Master Copy of the Safe Exit: `0x31Da8344F9aAD82229B8Ed99E5AdC727A85F94E1`.

 These setup tasks requires the following parameters: